kobotoolbox/docs/source/data-collection-tools.md

 # Overview on Data Collection Tools
 **Last updated:** <a href="https://github.com/kobotoolbox/docs/blob/34ebfb40653508b63d5ac86f2127e05ac970bdbc/source/data-collection-tools.md" class="reference">12 Aug 2021</a>

-KoBoToolbox allows data collection in multiple ways.
-Because KoBoToolbox is built on the [Xform/ODK standards](https://xlsform.org), our forms are compatible with [a number of different tools](https://xlsform.org/en/#tools-that-support-xlsforms) that can be used for data collection.
+KoboToolbox allows data collection in multiple ways.
+Because KoboToolbox is built on the [Xform/ODK standards](https://xlsform.org), our forms are compatible with [a number of different tools](https://xlsform.org/en/#tools-that-support-xlsforms) that can be used for data collection.

 For Android devices, we recommend using [Collect Andoid app](https://play.google.com/store/apps/details?id=org.koboc.collect.android&hl=en_US) app, which can be downloaded from the Google Play Store and installed on any standard Android phone or tablet.